etienne-graveyard/tumau/README.md

 In tumau the context a an object passed between middleware to share data between them.

-**Note**: It is recomended **NOT** to mutate the context but instead to create a copy before changing something and then pass this new object to the next middleware.
+**Note**: You should **NOT** mutate the context but rather create a copy where changes can be performed.
+This changed copy is passed to the next middleware.

 ### For TypeScript users